CaidenBonney/ME405-Mechatronics-Romi/docs/HOME.md

 The resulting discrete model matches the execution rate of the observer task and ensures that Romi’s estimated pose evolves consistently with the continuous-time dynamics.

-@image html obs_xuy.png "Figure XXX: Observer State Space, Input, and Output Matrices" width=500
+@image html obs_xuy.png "Figure 28: Observer State Space, Input, and Output Matrices" width=500

 # Hardware Setup
 If any efforts are made to emulate the Romi setup, the following wiring diagram should be used:

-@image html wiring_cn7.png "Figure XXX: Wiring Diagram for Romi's C7 Morpho Headers" width=1000
+@image html wiring_cn7.png "Figure 29: Wiring Diagram for Romi's C7 Morpho Headers" width=1000

-@image html wiring_cn10.png "Figure XXX: Wiring Diagram for Romi's C10 Morpho Headers" width=1000
+@image html wiring_cn10.png "Figure 30: Wiring Diagram for Romi's C10 Morpho Headers" width=1000